The Tower (2018 film)

-The Tower (Tårnet) is a Norwegian animated feature film directed by Mats Grorud.
+The Tower (Tårnet) is a Norwegian animated feature film written and directed by Mats Grorud.
 The film screened at the Cairo International Film Festival, Annecy International Animated Film Festival, Busan International Film Festival, Thessaloniki International Film Festival, Sevilla Film Festival and Rome Film Festival.

 Plot

 Wardi, an 11-year-old Palestinian girl, lives with her family in a Lebanese refugee camp.
 She learns about her family's history through stories told by three previous generations of refugees.

 Production

 Mad solutions is the national distributors and Jour2fête is also a distributor of the film in France.